-100-word limit
+1-page limit

 In the Project Abstract introduce the project to the reader.
-It should be factual, brief, and focused on program goals and activities.
+It should be factual, brief, and focused on your efforts.
 Do not assume the reader is familiar with the proposed project.

-The Project Abstract should cover the core aspects of the proposed project, while addressing the following goals:
+The Project Abstract should cover the core aspects of the proposed project, while addressing the following questions: